 At work I’m running emacs and a console with multiple tabs just to be able to develop django apps.
 When i was coding common lisp, scheme and even C/C++ i could stick to a single emacs session.

 I’m also getting tired of having to write custom functions to do what I want.
+To be honest, I won’t ever get tired of customizing Emacs.

 The problematic part for me is that I had a remote virtual machine that ran Ubuntu Server to replicate the environments we deploy to.
 This requires mapping a local folder to the remote folder in PyCharm.
 Running commands remotely is also a pain with that setup (or maybe the commands I was running were broken?)